MiguelSarraf/lightsaber/docs/execution_plan.md

 ## Current measures

-After those is tested, I will measure the current drawn by each module to estimate the battery capacity I need.
+After those are tested, I will measure the current drawn by each module to estimate the battery capacity I need.

 After that, I will buy and test the battery charging modules and the battery monitor.